jjcapellan/SIXDB/README.md

 //
-// Removes all records from manufacturing department with salaries highter than 1200
+// Removes all records from manufacturing department with salaries highter than 1200 or age highter than 60
 //
 mydb.remove.records(
     'southFactory',
     null,
-    [
-        {keyPath: 'department', cond: '=', value: 'manufacturing'},
-        {keyPath: 'salary', cond: '>', value: 1200}
-    ]
+    '(department="manufacturing") & (salary > 1200 | age > 60)'             // Query with 2 groups of conditions
 );